Pad\'e Approximants for cosmic Dispersion Measures: Cosmic Dispersion Measure for FRBs

 FRBs are bursts of radio emission that last for the order of milliseconds.
 As they travel through the Universe the different frequencies of the signal travel with different speeds and arrive at different times.
+For two photons travelling from a cosmological distance of redshift $z$, with frequencies $\nu_1$ and $\nu_2$ much greater than the plasma frequency $\omega_p$, the time difference of arrival measured by an observer is \citep{1979Radiative_processes_in_astrophysics, FRB_cosmo_DM_Deng_Zhang_2014}:

-These time delays are quantified by the dispersion measure of the pulse.
+where $e, m_e, n_e$ are the charge, mass and number density of electrons, $c$ is the speed of light and $L$ is the proper distance from the FRB source to the observer.
+These time delays are quantified by the dispersion measure of the pulse, defined as

 During its propagation through the Universe, the FRB pulse passes through various environments, whose dispersion measures is usually analysed separately \citep[e.g.][]{FRB_DM_break_Thornton_et_al_2013, FRB_cosmo_DM_Deng_Zhang_2014, FRB_DM_break_Prochaska_Zheng_2019}.
 In this work, we are focusing on one such contribution, $\DM_{\rm diff}$.

 The $\DM_{\rm diff}$ measures the contributions of diffused electrons along the line-of-sight, drawn from the intergalactic medium (IGM) and intervening cosmic halos.
 This has the clearest connection to cosmology, since a mean diffuse $\DM$ can be derived theoretically and depends on the various cosmological parameters.
-Assuming a homogeneous distribution and ionization of baryons, with ionized fraction $\chi(z)$ \citep{DMdiff_Ioka_2003, DMdiff_Inoue_2004, FRB_cosmo_DM_Deng_Zhang_2014} one has, for a flat, $\Lambda$CDM universe:
+Assuming a homogeneous distribution and ionization of baryons, with ionized fraction $\chi(z)$ \citep{DMdiff_Ioka_2003, DMdiff_Inoue_2004, FRB_cosmo_DM_Deng_Zhang_2014} one has

 with